Shushant2502/matlab-codespaces/README.md

 ## Using devcontainer features

 ### Introduction
-'Features' are self-contained units of installation code and development container configuration.
+***Features*** are self-contained units of installation code and development container configuration.
 Features are designed to install atop a wide-range of base container images.
 You may learn about Features at :
 * [containers.dev](containers.dev), which is the website for the dev container specification
 * The GitHub repository for [devcontainers/features](https://github.com/devcontainers/features)

 ### mathworks/devcontainer-features

-The [mathworks/devcontainer-features](https://github.com/mathworks/devcontainer-features) repository publishes the `matlab` feature.

-It provides the ability to install MATLAB and its supporting products through its feature specification.
+The [mathworks/devcontainer-features](https://github.com/mathworks/devcontainer-features) repository publishes the `matlab` feature to easily install MATLAB and its supporting products.

-For example a `devcontainer.json` configuration that installs the feature based on its defaults on a `ubuntu` base image is:
+This configuration installs the `matlab` feature with its default options on a `ubuntu` base image:
 ```json
 {
     "image": "mcr.microsoft.com/devcontainers/base:ubuntu",